Update 2022-06-16: I am no longer recommending the Amazon affiliate programs. Commissions are just too low to make all the hard work worth it.

 Finally, I export the list of all my posts (Just use your sitemap for this) and ask my team to proceed with the following;

-4.1 Check for ranked keywords above 100 in volume, between positions 3-20 THAT ARE NOT in my headings and add them to the existing content, followed with 200 words of new content.
+4.1 Check for ranked keywords above 100 in volume, between positions 3-20 THAT ARE NOT in my headings, and add them to the existing content, followed by 200 words of new content.

 4.2 Add the missing entities (I just ask my writers to add these missing entities to the new content for